fpradel/biased_representation_of_politicians/README.md

 Replication
 ---
 <div style="text-align: justify">
-There are all datasets containing the information about politicians used in the analyses or for reproducibility of the study.
+I included all datasets containing the information about politicians used in the analyses for reproducibility of the study.
 The data contains the variables necessary for the analyses of the average representation of politicians in search suggestions, politicians' representation in search suggestions around the election and politicans' representation in Wikipedia articles (all using the same dictionary-based apporach to calculate the personal vs. role bias).
 </div>